openzipkin/openzipkin.github.io/pages/instrumenting.md

 hitting limits like Kafka message size (1MiB).
 Even if you can raise message limits, large spans will increase the cost and decrease the usability of the tracing system.
-For this reason, be conscious to store data that helps explain latency, and don't store data that doesn't.
+For this reason, be conscious to store data that helps explain system behavior, and don't store data that doesn't.

 **Trace**